Jam12390/desktop_opal/README.md

 - Before entering a block session, close all apps which are going to be blocked since those that are open will be force quit.
 - While inside a block session, don't close the app OR the API, this will lock you out of any apps you blocked during that session.
-- Don't be dumb (i.e. Don't block any system processes)
+- Don't be dumb (i.e. Don't block any system processes).

 ## 🗒️Prerequisites
 Desktop_Opal requires:
-- Flutter >=3.8.1
-- Python >3.11
-- Desktop Development With C++ Package (Visual Studio 2022)
-- Admin perms to access winreg
+- Admin permission on launch to access and edit winreg.

 ## 🔽Installation
-- Clone repo
-- Open repo in an IDE (don't ask why its the only way the program runs - see NOTE)
+- Download and extract the ShipReleasev1.0 folder from main.
-- Run IN DEBUG MODE (again - don't ask questions)
+- Run desktop_opal.
-- Allow changes to device

-## ❓How To Use
+## ❓How To Use (if you haven't looked at settings yet)
 Blocking Apps:
 The block now button will open a prompt to select how long you want to block your apps for.
 These apps can be found in settings under blocked apps.
 Apps which have a tick next to them will be blocked during a session, anything else will be ignored.